xmppo/xmpp-webhook/README.md

 - After parsing the body in the appropriate `parserFunc`, the notification is then distributed to the configured receivers.

 ## Installation
-IMPORTANT NOTE: For the sake of simplicity, `xmpp-webhooks` is not reconnecting to the XMPP server after a connection-loss.
+IMPORTANT NOTE: For the sake of simplicity, `xmpp-webhook` is not reconnecting to the XMPP server after a connection-loss.
 If you use the provided `xmpp-webhook.service` - Systemd will manage the reconnect by restarting the service.

 - Download and extract the latest tarball (GitHub release page)
 - Install the binary: `install -D -m 744 xmpp-webhook /usr/local/bin/xmpp-webhook`